alienpup/news/README.md

 To that end we will not need separate branches, forks, merging, pushing, and pulling, etc. All operations will be on the “Main” or in our case the “/news” branch.

+### To Manage Content:

 From the Repository Page: [https://github.com/rmsrepublic/news](https://github.com/rmsrepublic/news)

-Click “Add File” to upload a new scrapbook page.
+* Click “Add File” to upload a new scrapbook page.

-Click on the scrapbook file name to edit a scrapbook page.
+* Click on the scrapbook file name to edit a scrapbook page.

+   + Click on the "Pen" icon in the toolbar to launch the editor.

-   After editing, scroll to page bottom and add any applicable revision notes in the “Add an optional extended description . . .” block.
+   + After editing, scroll to page bottom and add any applicable revision notes in the “Add an optional extended description . . .” block.
 Do not change the “Create or Update . . .” text, use default as presented.

-Click on the scrapbook file name to view a scrapbook page revision history.
+* Click on the scrapbook file name to view a scrapbook page revision history.

-   Click the “History”button (upper right of screen).
+   + Click the “History”button (upper right of screen).

-Click “Code > Download ZIP” to download all the current pages as a backup.
+* Click “Code > Download ZIP” to download all the current pages as a backup.